Discover Florida Tours presents…

 The best-preserved American Indian Site in Tampa Bay, and the historic landing site of Alvar Nunez Cabeza de Vaca

 Our tour gathers at Jungle Prada de Narvaez Park on Boca Ciega Bay in St. Petersburg, located across the water from John’s Pass Village.
 From there, our guests walk through a gated entry separating the private property owned by the Anderson family from the city park.
 This hidden oasis is the best-kept secret in St. Pete.
-The 3-acre waterfront property features an archaeologically pristine Tocobaga shell midden mound, lush gardens full of native and Florida-friendly plants, and dozens of free-roaming peacocks!
+The 3-acre waterfront property features the remains of a Mississippian-era Tocobaga Indian village, lush gardens full of native and Florida-friendly plants, and dozens of free-roaming peacocks!
 Family-owned since 1940, the Anderson/Narvaez Mound is on the National Register of Historic Places, and is recognized as the 1528 landing site of Panfilo de Narvaez.
 A historic marker placed here by the Archdiocese of St. Petersburg proclaims the Jungle Prada as the location of the first Catholic Mass in Florida.
 Let us take you on a journey through 1,000 years of Florida history on this 75-minute guided tour of the best-preserved American Indian site in Tampa Bay!

 Guided Tour Schedule: